smouksassi/ggquickeda/README.md

 Various options to tweak the plot:
 * Controlling y and x axis labels, legends and other commonly used theme options.
 * Adding a title, subtitle and a caption
+* Controlling color palette, themes, reference lines and more.

 ### How To
 A shorter version of this walk-through within the app.